 PH Horn's Mastering processes: polygon turning

 Polygon turning is not often seen on a lathe, as the process and function are not well understood.
-The challenge is the synchronisation of the axes.
+The challenge is the synchronization of the axes.

 Synchronisation plays an increasingly important role in machining and modern machine concepts allow such complex processes.
 Using axial feed, tools from Paul Horn GmbH offer the possibility of producing non-round contours on lathes.
 This process facilitates the production of polygonal shapes, for example.
 The axes of the workpiece and the tool are offset from each other and are rotated at a specific speed ratio.
 The process and the associated tools are suitable for both external and internal machining.
 The axis offset, the rotational speed ratio of the workpiece to the tool and the cutting edge diameter define the dimension of the contour.
 Philipp Dahlhaus, Head of Product Management at Horn commented, "A tool system for polygon turning is individually adapted to the contour of the workpiece to be produced.
 Horn has a design department for creating these tools.
 There are specific methods by which such tools can be calculated."